 Before I actually experienced rape I viewed it as a violent act committed by someone known or unknown with the victim being held down forcefully against their will.
 There are so many stories told and shown in the movies about this type of violent rape occurring that when it happened to me I didn’t even classify it as rape but I was affected deeply.

-As we lay on the blow up bed in the front room (with clothes on) we talked about life in general.
-Within an instance he hopped on top of me and pulled my shorts down as he pulled his pants down and penetrated me, the act happened so quickly that I could barely understand what had happened.
-I was in shock and in disbelief that he had took it upon himself to insert himself in my space literally and that’s when the negative thoughts of blame/shame took over in my mind.
+As we lay on the blow-up bed in the front room (with clothes on) we talked about life in general.
+Within an instance, he hopped on top of me and pulled my shorts down as he pulled his pants down and penetrated me, the act happened so quickly that I could barely understand what had happened.
+I was in shock and disbelief that he had taken it upon himself to insert himself in my space literally and that’s when the negative thoughts of blame/shame took over in my mind.

 The negative questions of: